earowang/earo.me/content/_index.md

 Hi!
 I'm Earo, a `data[c("explorer", "storyteller", "toolmaker")]`.

-I currently work in strategy & analysis at [Canva](https://www.canva.com/careers/data/).
-As a former faculty, my past academic portfolio can be found [here](https://academic.earo.me).
+I'm a faculty at the University of Auckland, and my academic portfolio can be found [here](https://academic.earo.me).

-Outside of work, I enjoy

-* programming with R,
-* playing tennis and switch games,
-* sipping flat white and G&T.